Leave No Trace Brighton

 Leave No Trace Brighton's story

-Leave No Trace Brighton is a community interest company (CIC) founded by a group of local beach lovers that campaign to raise awareness of environmental issues and take action to protect our beaches and green spaces.
+Leave No Trace Brighton is a community interest company (CIC) founded by a group of local beach lovers that campaign to raise awareness of environmental issues and take action on a local level, in an effort to help protect and preserve the health of Brighton & Hove's coastal and ocean environment.

-Covid-19 has meant that we are using our beautiful natural spaces more than ever before, but this has resulted in a massive increase in rubbish left.
-Not only is this unsightly and unnecessary, but it is also damaging to our environment and harmful to wildlife.
+We are using our beautiful natural spaces more than ever before, but unfortunately this has resulted in a massive increase in the amount of rubbish being left behind, which is not only unsightly and unnecessary, but it is also damaging to our environment and harmful to wildlife.
 Brighton and Hove City Council collected a staggering 100 tonnes of rubbish from our seafront in the first 17 days of June 21.
 A vast percentage of this waste, most of it single-use plastic packaging, was left on the beach by members of the public.

-We aim to educate, encourage, and empower individuals, communities, and businesses to reduce, recycle or properly dispose of rubbish so our beaches, green spaces, and seas can be clean for everyone to enjoy.
+We aim to educate, encourage, and empower individuals, communities, and businesses to reduce, recycle or properly dispose of rubbish so our beaches, and seas can be clean for everyone to enjoy.

 These easy but vital steps will collectively make a huge environmental impact while creating an opportunity for discussion and dialogue.

 Another threat to our marine environment is waste created by the fishing industry.
 From the vast amounts of fishing line and net washed up on our beaches to the unseen destruction caused by bottom trawling.
 We are speaking with experts, campaigners, and scientists to produce a film about the action we need to take to protect our seas for future generations.
-Our first step is the successful installation of recycling systems on the seafront which allow fishing line and net to be repurposed.
+Our first step in raising awareness of this issue was the successful installation of recycling systems on the seafront, which allow beach clean collected fishing line and net to be repurposed.

 Useful learnings from Leave No Trace Brighton